 Meet Angela.
 Professor turned writer + blogger.

 Hi, I’m Angela.
-I created this blog in 2014 when I found myself as an uninspired and jaded stay-at-home-mom after quitting my job as a professor of writing.
-As a creative who loves photography and writing, being home all day with the kids without a creative outlet was more difficult than imagined.
-Yet I didn’t have a choice to work outside of the home because my first daughter began showing signs of developmental delay by the age of one.
+I created this blog when I found myself as an uninspired and jaded stay-at-home-mom after quitting my job as a professor of writing.
+As a creative who loves photography and writing, being home all day with the kids without an outlet was more difficult than imagined.
+Yet I didn’t have a choice to work outside of the home because my first daughter Elise began showing signs of developmental delay by the age of one.
 Due to her various special needs, finding reliable outside childcare wasn’t an option, and I found myself stuck in a situation that didn’t suit my personality and identity.
 Eventually I’ll find out that this unforeseen turn of events was a blessing in disguise.

 You can read my postpartum depression story here.